1934 Nepal–India earthquake: Ground effects

 A particular phenomenon of the earthquake was that sand and water vents appeared throughout the central vents of the earthquake area.
 The ground around these sand fissures subsided, causing more damage.
 Extensive liquefaction of the ground took place over a length of 300 km (called the slump belt) during the earthquake, in which many structures went afloat.

 In Muzaffarpur, sand fissures erupted at several places in town.
 The wells were choked with sand, while water levels in tanks became shallower due to sand deposited in the tank beds.
-Most of the buildings in Muzzafarpur were damaged.
+Most of the buildings in Muzaffarpur were damaged.
 All the kutcha (ramshackle) buildings collapsed, while other pukka (solidly built) buildings suffered damage due to sinking and cracking of the ground.

 Damage

 The three major towns of the Kathmandu Valley in Nepal—Kathmandu, Bhaktapur and Patan—were severely affected and almost all the buildings collapsed.
 Large cracks appeared in the ground and several roads were damaged in Kathmandu; however, the temple of Pashupatinath, the guardian deity of Nepal, escaped any damage.
-The 1618-meter-long Kosi Rail Bridge on the Metre Gauge Railway line connecting Darbhanga Raj with Forbesganj was washed away and the River Kosi changed it path eastward.
+The 1618-meter-long Kosi Rail Bridge on the Metre Gauge Railway line connecting Darbhanga Raj with Forbesganj was washed away and the River Kosi changed its path eastward.

 In Sitamarhi, not a single house was left standing.
 In Bhagalpur district many buildings collapsed.
 In Patna, many buildings in the bazaar were destroyed and damage was particularly severe along the river.
 In Rajnagar, near Madhubani, all the Kutcha buildings collapsed.
 The buildings of Darbhanga Raj, including the famous Navlakha Palace, were severely damaged.
 In Jharia the earthquake led to further spread of underground fire.
 The town of Birgunj was destroyed, along with its telephone line to Kathmandu.

 The number of deaths was 10,700–12,000 with 7,253 recorded in Bihar.

 A 1935 work by Major General Brahma Shamsher documenting the event, Nepalko Maha Bhukampa 1990, stated that this was Nepal's most destructive earthquake in living memory, and praised the Nepalese Army for its work in relief efforts.